Skip to main content

 Ports list pagePorts list page

-You can also see a list of associated Ports via the Ports section on the device page:
+You can also see associated ports via the Ports section on a device page.

-Switch Ports button on device pageSwitch Ports button on device page
+Switch ports on device pageSwitch ports on device page

 Switch Port Properties